jetthoughts/jt.github.io/_posts/2010-07-11-geoipcity-on-mac-os.markdown

 export CFLAGS="-mmacosx-version-min=10.4 -isysroot /Developer/SDKs/MacOSX10.6.sdk $GEOIP_ARCH"
 {% endhighlight %}

-* and execute all steps from README file.
+* and executed all steps from README file.

 * but found a problem in step configure: